davisanc/AzureSecurityLabs/README.md

 ![DVWA](/images/dvwa-vm.PNG)

-## 8. Lab 5 – Understand your application security posture in Azure -Azure Security Center for security recommendations
+## 8. Lab 5 – Understand your application security posture in Azure - Azure Security Center for security recommendations

 ## Understand your application security posture in Azure